Its-Masoom/5Stage_Pipeline_RV32I_Compliance_Verification/README.md

 # RV32I
 RV32I stands for RISC-V 32 bit Integer Type Processor.
-It is a basic processor which is designed in accordance to the datapath attached below.
+It is a basic processor in which other extensions i.e M(Multiplication), F(Floating Point) etc can be added.
 The following types of instructions are supported by this processor:
 - R Type (SLL, SLT, SLTU, SRL, SRA, ADD, SUB, XOR, OR, AND)
 - I Type (ADDI, ANDI, ORI, XORI, SLTI, SLTIU, SLLI, SRLI, SRAI, LB, LH, LW, LBU, LHU, JALR)